Tuesday, 12 November 2024

 That debate be adjourned until tomorrow.

-James NEWBURY (Brighton) (12:17): The bill has just been circulated to the chamber, and I note that despite being given effectively urgent status in this chamber, the bill on page 1 makes clear that the government does not intend to bring this bill into operation until 19 months time – 19 months time.
+James NEWBURY (Brighton) (12:17): The bill has just been circulated in the chamber, and I note that despite being given effectively urgent status in this chamber, on page 1 it makes clear that the government does not intend to bring this bill into operation until 19 months time – 19 months time.
 This is why it is important that bills not get rushed through this chamber, because if the government had come to the coalition we could have raised with them in good faith the need to act now.
 It is not good enough to simply say there is a problem – a problem which, by the way, the government in the last sitting week blocked the coalition from taking action on.
-A bill has been introduced which requires some urgent status in this chamber that will sit collecting dust for 19 months.
+A bill has been introduced which requires some urgent status in this chamber but will sit collecting dust for 19 months.
 How could that be?
-We know that 110 firebombings have occurred that we already know of, only two in the last week in Pascoe Vale – two in the last two days at the same shop.
+We know that 110 firebombings have occurred already, two only in the last week in Pascoe Vale – two in the last two days at the same shop.

 The SPEAKER: I remind members not to anticipate debate; this is a procedural motion.

-Lauren KATHAGE: It is really all they are doing.
-All they ever do is seek to block and delay, block and delay.
+Really all they are doing and all they ever do is seek to block and delay, block and delay.
 We heard the desperate attempt earlier of the member for Brighton, bringing up the very standard clause about when something comes into operation.
-Anybody in this house who knows anything about legislating would know this is a standard clause, and if not already gazetted, the legislation would automatically come in on this day.
+Anybody in this house who knows anything about legislating would know this is a standard clause and that, if not already gazetted, the legislation would automatically come in on this day.
 It shows that they do not know how legislation works.
 He has been in this house for how long and does not know how to legislate.

 ‘We need action now,’ the member for Brighton calls out, but then actually blocks it.
 This reminds me of another very important issue in our community.
 This feels like deja vu.
 I have read this fairytale before.
 This is exactly what happened and what we have seen in this place around housing.
 This government is the government with its skates on –